Ruthwik/ruthwik.github.io/_posts/2018-12-28-docker_remote_api.md

 <pre><code>ps -ef | grep docker</code></pre>

 If there is a service with <code>/usr/bin/dockerd -H=fd:// -H=tcp://0.0.0.0:2375 </code> then the next steps can be skipped.
-Generally for the first time it has to be configure and the output looks like </li>
+Generally for the first time it has to be configured and the output looks like </li>

 <img src="/img/dockerremoteapi/docker_deamon.png" alt="docker_deamon"/>